The Enemy: Monopoly Capitalism

 We live in a country that has many nationalities within its borders, and racist inequality in all spheres of life is a defining feature of the U.S. today.
 This systematic discrimination visited upon oppressed nationalities—including African Americans, Chicanos and Latinos, Hawaiians, Native American and indigenous peoples, Asian Americans, Arab Americans, and others—is an ugly, built-in feature of monopoly capitalism.

-For oppressed nationalities, there is a pattern of discrimination, of institutional and systematic racism.
+For oppressed nationalities, there is a pattern of discrimination, of institutional and systemic racism.
 Generally, oppressed nationality peoples face worse conditions than whites.
 Often, this inequality means inferior health care, shorter life expectancies, and a lower standard of living, along with higher rates of extreme poverty, imprisonment, and homelessness, as well as job discrimination and inferior housing.
 Democratic rights, such as the right to vote, are under serious, sustained attack.
 There is no equality of languages, which is another basic democratic right.
 This system of racist discrimination is enforced by police who serve as an army of occupation in oppressed nationality communities.

 Oppressed nations in the U.S. include African Americans with a historic homeland in the Black Belt South, the Chicano Nation, also known as Aztlán, in the Southwest, and the Hawaiian nation.
-These nations are historical constituted groups of people, with common histories of oppression and heroic resistance, that have definite national territories, common languages, a common economic base, and a common culture.
+These nations are historically constituted groups of people, with common histories of oppression and heroic resistance, that have definite national territories, common languages, a common economic base, and a common culture.
 These nations are deprived of their basic democratic rights, including the right to exercise political power within their national territories and the right to self-determination—up to and including separation.
 The economic and political life of the oppressed nations are dominated by imperialism.
 African Americans outside the Black Belt South, Chicanos outside Aztlán in the Southwest, and Hawaiians on the mainland also face national oppression and carry out a struggle for full equality.

 Alaskan Natives, Native Americans, and Native Hawaiians are the indigenous peoples of the United States.
 Their history is one of genocide and stolen land.
 Their languages and cultures have been suppressed or sold as commodities.
 Treaties with the U.S. government have been torn up in practice as their sovereign rights are trampled on.